Back to blog

 Deployra's setup is designed to get you from code to production in just a few clicks:

-- Connect Your Repo: Link your GitHub account and select the repository you want to deploy.
-Deployra automatically detects the language, framework, and build configuration.
+1. Connect Your Repo: Link your GitHub account and select the repository and branch you want to deploy.
+Deployra builds from your Dockerfile, so the build is defined by you—any language or framework works.

-- Deploy and Scale: Launch your service instantly and adjust scaling policies on the fly.
-Monitor the deployment in real time through the log viewer, and roll back to any previous deployment with one click if something goes wrong.
+3. Deploy and Scale: Launch your service instantly and adjust scaling policies on the fly.
+Monitor the deployment in real time through the log viewer and track its full deployment history.

 This streamlined approach means teams spend less time on configuration and more time innovating on application logic and user experience.